-Due to the nature of the discharge, EPA has determined that there is not a reasonable potential for this discharge to exhibit a toxic response in the receiving water.
+In this draft permit, EPA has determined that there is not a reasonable potential for this discharge to exhibit a toxic response in the receiving water.
 This discharge is not believed to contain toxic substances in toxic amounts and is considered a low risk for toxicity potential.
-The Permittee uses Cambridge city (drinking) water for its process and treats this water for solids, bacteria, and chlorine prior to sending it through RO units for additional purification.
-Although the RO reject water that is discharged concentrates the level of pollutants in the source water, the characteristics of this source water, the treatment it undergoes prior to the RO filtration system, and the historic DMR effluent data do not indicate a reasonable potential for toxicity in this discharge.
+The permittee uses Worcester municipal (drinking) water for its process and treats this water for solids and chlorine prior to sending it through RO units for additional purification.
+Although the RO reject water that is discharged concentrates the level of pollutants in the source water, the characteristics of this drinking water, the treatment it undergoes prior to the RO filtration system, and the historical DMR effluent data of this permit do not indicate a reasonable potential for toxicity in this discharge.